deweysasser/ddog/README.md

 ## Installation

 Binaries are not currently provided.
-In the future, releases will be made with binaries for Linux, MacOS, and Windows, and a homebrew tap will be provided.
+In the future, releases will be made with binaries for Linux, macOS, and Windows, and a homebrew tap will be provided.